hyphanet/website/content/pages/about.md

     The only way to ensure that a democracy will remain effective is to ensure that the government cannot control its population's ability to share information, to communicate.
 So long as everything we see and hear is filtered, we are not truly free.
-Freenet's aim is to allow two or more people who wish to share information, to do so.
+Hyphanet's aim is to allow two or more people who wish to share information, to do so.

 6. ### Isn't censorship sometimes necessary?